BEFORE YOU GO...

 - Set up a regular mechanism to check all accounts for unusual activity

-- Notify the appropriate international agency of any suspicious behaviour
+- Notify the appropriate international agency of any suspicious behavior

 - Follow the FATF’s recommended due diligence procedures to the letter